Actifio/UnixMaskingScriptSupport/README.md

 This repository contains examples to show how masking can be automated using scripts and Actifio.

-The sequence of events are intended for a liveclone workflow:
+The sequence of events if used with a liveclone workflow:

 1)  A LiveClone of the source database is refreshed from the lastest snapshot
 2)  This LiveClone is prep-mounted to a masking host where the source database is prep-mounted as a new database with a different name
 The workflow needs to ensure the prep-mounted DB has that name or the launcher script will fail.
 3)  The workflow calls the launcher.sh as a post mount task (after the prepmount).
-This starts a second script or process.
+This script runs a SQL script.
-If that script o process fails the prep-mount fails.
 4)  Once the masking is complete, the prep-mount is unmounted and the liveclone is now in a masked state.
 5)  The masked liveClone is now mounted to the target host as a new database by the workflow.